yasoob/hack-camp/cohort_4/playbook/ACTIVITIES.md

 Yeah, when I'm out of breath and my muscles start burning.

-*Should I exercise as much as an olympic athele?*
+*Should I exercise as much as an Olympic athlete?*

 > Wait

 No, of course not, I can barely run `insert how much you actually run` right now.
 I might actually die if I did that.

-*Should the exercise an olympic athelte does be easy for them?*
+*Should the exercise an Olympic athlete does be easy for them?*

 No of course not.
 They should be equally as out of breath and having their muscles burned if not more.

-*So why are olympic atheletes more fit than me?
+*So why are Olympic athletes more fit than me?
 Are they just born more fit?*

 > Wait for response